omdevteam/om/docs_src/documentation_what_is_an_om_monitor.rst

 discarded without being saved to disk, and new data is retrieved.

-In order to achieve its goals of speed and high throughput data processing, OM takes advantage of a master / worker parallel architecture.
-Several processing units (**worker nodes** in OM parlance) retrieve data events (a single frame or a collection of frames presented as a single unit) from a facility, and process them.
+In order to achieve its goals of speed and high throughput data processing, OM takes advantage of a multi-node parallel architecture.
+Several processing units (**processing nodes** in OM parlance) retrieve data events (a single frame or a collection of frames presented as a single unit) from a facility, and process them.
-A **master node** collects information from the workers and performs computations over multiple events (averaging, aggregation, etc.).
-The reduced data is finally presented to the users in the console or sent to external programs for visualization.
+A **collecting node** aggregates information from the processing nodes and performs computations over multiple events (averaging, etc.).
+The reduced data is finally presented the users in the console or sent to external programs for visualization.

 OM is mostly written using the Python programming language, however, some processing routines are implemented in other languages (C, C++) for performance reasons.